Key takeaways

 Can you drink alcohol on tirzepatide?

-Alcohol can also amplify some of tirzepatide’s most common side effects, including nausea, dehydration, and heartburn.
-Drinking alcohol can also make the conditions you're treating with tirzepatide worse.
+Alcohol is also known to cause some of tirzepatide’s most common side effects, including nausea, dehydration, and heartburn — and it can worsen the conditions you're treating with tirzepatide.
 For example:

 Type 2 diabetes: Alcohol can cause serious drops in blood sugar, especially when combined with diabetes medications like insulin.